Vic Briggs: Later career

 During the 1968-1969 period, Briggs, having purchased a house in Topanga Canyon and based in Los Angeles, developed a reputation as an independent arranger and producer.
 Since Briggs was himself a professional musician, he was considered by other musicians to have a particular sensitivity, when arranging and producing for them.
+He also did some session work around this time, sitting in with the Grateful Dead at Pacific Recorders in San Mateo on a band rehearsal on a rarely-played tune called Clementine, along with another session musician, one David Crosby.
 In May 1969, he became a staff producer and arranger at Capitol Records.
 During this period, he arranged and produced albums by Danny McCulloch, Zoot Money, Hilton Valentine and Sean Bonniwell, among others.
 None of the albums were successful, which Briggs attributed in part to the lack of support by the record company for new artists.
 An album was required to succeed on its own, independently of record company support.
 Bonniwell and his music, including the album produced and arranged by Briggs, later achieved a level of cult status.

 Briggs and several other producers were fired by Capitol Records at the end of 1969, with existing projects on which they were working being discontinued.
 Briggs attributes his firing from Capitol Records as precipitating his decision to leave the music business, as well as the commencement of his spiritual growth.
 He sold all of his guitars, a decision which he later came to regret, and did not own a guitar for nineteen years thereafter.
 Briggs also later regretted not further developing his orchestration abilities.

 Briggs first became interested in Indian music through Eric Clapton.
 Briggs had first met Clapton in 1966, when Briggs was a member of Steampacket and the band shared the bill with John Mayall's Bluesbreakers, where Clapton was the guitarist.
 Eric Clapton introduced Briggs to albums by the Dagar Brothers and Pannalal Ghosh.
 Briggs later purchased the 1965 album by Ravi Shankar and Ali Akbar Khan, Ravi Shankar and Ali Akbar Khan, Alla Rakha - Duets.
 Briggs was particularly influenced by the sarod playing of Khan, whom he describes as "one of the most emotionally expressive musicians in the world".
 Briggs later met Ravi Shankar at the 1967 Monterey Pop Festival, where Briggs was also performing with Eric Burdon and The Animals.
 Shankar's performance at the Monterey Pop Festival was the first performance of Indian classical music that Briggs had ever seen.
 The second performance of Indian classical music that Briggs attended was that of Ali Akbar Khan in London, later that same year.
 The performances of Khan and Shankar profoundly affected Briggs.